 POTENTIAL WHAT CAN HAPPEN HOW TO AVOID THE HAZARD A Improperly operating over obstacles.
 Personal injury or vehicle damage may result.
 Before operating in a new area, check for obstacles.
 Never attempt to drive over large obstacles such as large rocks or fallen trees.
 When you go over obstacles always follow proper procedures as described in this Operator's Manual.
 A Skidding or sliding.
 You may lose control of the Vehicle.
 You may also regain traction unexpectedly which may cause the Vehicle to overturn.
 Learn to safely control skidding or sliding by practising at slow speeds and on level, smooth terrain.
 On extremely slippery sur- faces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding or sliding out of control.
 Improperly operating in reverse.
 You could hit an obstacle or person behind you resulting in serious injury.
 Carefully practice backing up and turning in an open area until you become accustomed to this procedure.
 Take precautions to avoid hitting persons or objects.
 A Use of the holding brake as a parking brake.
 The holding brake system is not a parking brake, and therefore is not designed to hold the vehicle in place for long periods of time.
 The holding brake is for short term use only.
 The hydraulic brake pressure could drop over time, releasing the brakes, allowing the vehicle to roll into persons or objects, causing serious injury.
-When parking on an incline, apply the emergency/parking brake, leave the vehicle in gear, turn the engine off and block the vehicle's wheels.
 A Using the kick panel to brace your knees.
 Damage to the kick panel and serious personal injury can result from the driven clutch wearing through the kick panel.
 Do not push against the kick panel with your knees.
 A Running the engine in a closed building or confined area.
 Engine exhaust gases contain poisonous carbon monoxide.
 Carbon monoxide is odourless, colourless and can cause serious injury or death.
 Never start or run the engine in a closed building or confined area.
 A Adding fuel while the engine is running or hot.
 Gasoline is extremely flammable and can explode under certain conditions, causing serious injury or death.
 Do not add fuel while the engine is running or hot.
 A Filling outboard motor fuel tanks while they are in the Vehicle.
 Gasoline is extremely flammable and can explode if ignited, causing serious injury or death.
 Fill outboard motor fuel tanks outside of the vehicle.
 Wipe up any spilled fuel immediately.
 Do not carry or store fuel tanks in a vehicle equipped with a cab or convertible top unless adequate ventilation is provided.